Multiple Sclerosis & Autoimmune Disorders

 Currently, there is no single test to diagnose MS. Instead, MS and other autoimmune disorders are often diagnosed by eliminating other conditions.
 Physicians perform a thorough neurological exam and take a detailed patient history.
 Because diagnosis can be complicated, physician expertise is essential.

-At IU Health Neuroscience, our neurologists rely on extensive experience and superior clinical skills to make accurate diagnoses.
+At the IU Health Neuroscience Center, our neurologists rely on their extensive experience and clinical skills to make accurate diagnoses.
 They use the latest neurodiagnostic tools to aid diagnosis in more challenging and vague cases.
-Advanced diagnostic tools include:
+Diagnostic tools include:

 - Spinal tap

-- Evoked potentials, which are electrical tests that measure how fast nerve signals travel from the brain to eyes, spinal cord and brainstem
+- Evoked potentials.
+Electrical tests that measure how fast nerve signals travel from the brain to the eyes, spinal cord and brainstem.

+- Intravenous gamma globulins.
 Gamma globulins are a kind of blood plasma protein that help the body fight infections.
-In people with autoimmune disorders, gamma globulin treatment can temporarily boost the body's immune system, and help reduce severity and duration of attacks.
+In patients with autoimmune disorders, gamma globulin treatment can temporarily boost the body’s immune system and help reduce the severity and duration of attacks.

-Our participation in clinical trials helps to increase our knowledge of autoimmune disorders and provides faster access to the newest therapies.
-IU Health Neuroscience was previously a site for several breakthrough MS studies, including one that led to the approval of the first oral immunotherapy for MS, and another that led to the approval of a new drug to improve walking in people with MS. Through these and other ongoing clinical research, we are helping advance the understanding of autoimmune disorders, and paving the way to new treatments and therapies.
+IU Health Neuroscience Center gives patients access to the newest therapies through clinical trials.
+The IU Health Neuroscience Center has pioneered several breakthrough MS studies, including one that led to the approval of the first oral immunotherapy for MS and another that led to the approval of a new drug to improve walking in patients with MS. Through these trials and additional ongoing clinical research, we are helping advance the understanding of autoimmune disorders and paving the way to new treatments and therapies.